brainblocks/brainblocks-shopify/readme.md

 5. Customer returns to your shop and finishes their checkout

 ## Warnings and Caveats
-Disthonest customers **can avoid paying taxes** by putting in their subtotal instead of their total.
+- Dishonest customers **can avoid paying taxes** by putting in their subtotal instead of their total.
 They'll get a code that will reduce their subtotal to 0, which will cause Shopify to calculate the taxes as 0.
-Customers have to go to an external site to pay.
+ - Customers have to go to an external site to pay.
-Because Shopify does not allow HTML in custom payment instructions, customers will have to copy and paste the URL.
+ - Because Shopify does not allow HTML in custom payment instructions, customers will have to copy and paste the URL.
-Customers have to enter in their cart totals manually.
+ - Customers have to enter in their cart totals manually.

 ## Requirements
  - NodeJS